NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

     "Accept": "*/*",
     "Accept-Encoding": "gzip, deflate",
     "Connection": "keep-alive",
-    "Host": "httpbin",
     "Traceparent": "00-b9041f02352d1558fcdd9ea3804da1f0-aa8b34aa3f883298-01",
     "User-Agent": "python-requests/2.31.0"
 },
 ```

-Let's re-run our previous experiment with `httpbin` and locate the output of our print statement.
+Let's re-run our previous experiment with the `echo` server and locate the output of our print statement.
 You should now see that the outgoing request contains a header called `traceparent`.
 If you have prior experience with distributed tracing, you might already know that different tracing systems use different formats (such as [b3 propagation](https://github.com/openzipkin/b3-propagation) used by Zipkin).